IBM/charts/community/openwhisk/README.md

 ### Image Policy Requirements

 Container Image Security is enabled by default in ICP 3.1 and above.
-Hence add the following to the trusted registries so these images can be pulled during the chart installation process:
+Hence add the following to the trusted registries so these images can be pulled during chart installation:

 * docker.io/openwhisk/*
 * docker.io/apache/couchdb:*

 ### Persistent Volume Requirements

+This chart requires 5 Persistent Volumes to be created to avoid loss of data.
 One of the following must be true to satisfy the Persistent Volume requirements for this chart:

 * The Kubernetes cluster supports Dynamic Volume Provisioning and has a default StorageClass defined with an associated provisioner.
 * The Kubernetes cluster supports Dynamic Volume Provisioning and when the chart is deployed, the value `k8s.persistence.defaultStorageClass` is set to a StorageClass which has an associated provisioner.